QuantumArchive/bus-mall/user_stories.md

 As a member of the market analysis team, I want to store all click data and views so statistical analysis may be performed later.

 As a developer, I want to keep the images presented in uniform manner that can be easily viewed on different screen resolutions/sizes.

+As a developer, I want to store an array of indexes that allow me to quickly update the total clicks for a given object and total views.